ibm-cloud-docs/cis/logpush.md

        Destination values for IBM Cloud Object Storage must be unique.
 It is recommended to use a bucket path to avoid conflicts.

-   * IBM Log Analysis - Enter LogDNA instance information (ID and region) and the ingestion key.
+   IBM Log Analysis (deprecated)
+   :   Enter LogDNA instance information (ID and region) and the ingestion key.

+   Splunk
-   * Splunk - Enter the Splunk endpoint, channel ID, and authentication token.
+   :   Enter the Splunk endpoint, channel ID, and authentication token.
 You can opt to use insecure verification; however, this is not recommended.

 1. For Cloud Object Storage jobs only, verify ownership.
 To do so, download the object that you received in your bucket, and paste the token in the Ownership token text area.
 Then, click **Next**.